 RBP storytelling workshop

-Red Badge instructor Shawn Wong will be conducting a RBP storytelling workshop at UW Tacoma for the regional student vet conference this Saturday April 21, 2018.
+Red Badge instructor Shawn Wong conducted a RBP storytelling workshop at UW Tacoma for the regional student vet conference on Saturday April 21, 2018.
 The University of Washington Tacoma’s Veteran and Military Resource Center and Student Veterans at UW Tacoma are proud to host the 3rd Annual Pacific Northwest Regional Student Veteran Conference.
 This regionally-focused conference is a gathering of student veterans, advocates, supporters, and higher education staff and faculty from across Idaho, Oregon, and Washington.
 Each year, a university, community, or technical college campus in the Pacific Northwest region hosts and organizes the event to celebrate the success of student veterans as they navigate through higher education and transition to the workforce.
 More at this link.

 Screening of Last Flag Flying

 Amazon Studios and The Red Badge Project invite you and a guest to a free screening of Last Flag Flying – Sat, Nov 11 | 12:00 PM | SIFF Cinema Uptown